safonovserg/simple_rest_app/README.md

 # simple_rest_app
-It is REST Java app that is packaged in executable jar.
+It is REST Java app to transfer money between accounts.
+Packaged in executable jar.

 Used stack: jdk 8, Jersey 2, embedded Tomcat 8, Guice 4, Gson 2